investindex/Advanced/README.md

 There are more ways to lose money with options than a total loss due to OTM expiration.
 Imagine that by expiration, XY has appreciated by only 2% to $51.
 We exercise the option, buying shares at $45 and selling at $51, netting $6 per share and a total of $600.
 But wait, we _paid_ $741 for this option!
 So we actually lost $141.
 Not only that, but if we had bought $741 of shares instead, we would’ve made $14.82 from price appreciation and some more from dividends.
 The $141 + $14.82 + dividends is an [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost): we would've profited by purchasing shares instead of an option.

 The last situation is good for the counterparty.
 They’re likely holding 100 shares of XY for every contract they sell you.
-So they benefit from the price appreciation of XY, the dividends, and the $741 premium you paid for the contract.
+So they benefit from the dividends and the $741 premium you paid for the contract.
 They sell those 100 shares to you at a discounted price when you exercise, but your ability to buy shares at $45 and make $600 is more than compensated by the $741 premium they received over a year prior.
 It would be very risky for the counterparty to not hold 100 shares per contract they sell, because they would otherwise be exposed to unlimited losses.
-Selling a call while you hold the underlying is known as selling a covered call.
+Selling a call while you hold the underlying is known as selling a covered call.<sup id="fn2">[[2]](#f2)</sup>

 Let's dissect how the option is valued in this last example.
 The premium was $741 and, when we purchased it, the option had $500 of intrinsic value: $50 - $45 = $5 per share, and we multiply by 100 shares.
 This implies that it had $741 - $500 = $241 of extrinsic value.
 The option _gained_ intrinsic value by expiration: $51 - $45 = $6 per share, giving it an intrinsic value of $600.
 But because it was the day of expiration, the option had no extrinsic value remaining.
 Even though intrinsic value increased while we held the option, we lost money because extrinsic value decreased by a greater amount.
 We can imagine an alternative example where XY reached a price of $51 three months before expiration.
 At that time, we could decide to sell the option for more than $600.
 We know the option's extrinsic value would be greater than zero, because it reflects the potential for more growth in the three months before expiration.